nest/nest-simulator/doc/userdoc/glossary.rst

    A neuron innervating itelf forming an autapse instead of a synapse.

  multapse
-   A neuron having (multiple) synapses with another neuron.
+   A neuron that has (multiple) synapses with another neuron.

  spike-timing dependent plasticity
    STDP, a form of plasticity which adjusts the connection strength between neurons based on the relative timing of a neurons output and input spikes.